Raanjhanaa: Critical reception

 At The Hollywood Reporter, Lisa Tsering left the film unrated and asserted, "The fact that the film marks the Hindi-language debut of South Indian star and YouTube superstar Dhanush is bound to draw interest at the box office, though Rai's firm refusal to play by the rules of the typical Bollywood love story may make it hard to sustain momentum."

-Controversy
+Controversies

+Ban in Pakistan

-The Central Board of Film Censors (CFBC) banned the film before its scheduled release in Pakistan.
+Pakistan's Central Board of Film Censors (CFBC) banned the film before its scheduled release in Pakistan.
 Chief executive officer of IMGC Global Entertainment Amjad Rasheed, the importer of Raanjhanaa, revealed that he received a letter from the CBFC with directives to shelve the film's release which stated that the film portrays an inapt image of a Muslim girl (played by Sonam Kapoor) falling in love with a Hindu man and having an affair with him.

+Allegations of altered climax

+In 2025, the film's climax was altered with the help of AI for a re-release, which drew criticism from Rai and he distanced himself from this version.
+Eros, on the other hand, rejected these allegations and claimed that it was instead "a respectful reinterpretation and not a tampering of the original."
+Dhanush revealed that he had objected to the use of AI to generate an alternate ending, feeling the move "stripped the film of its very soul" but the "concerned parties" still went ahead with it.
+He felt the usage of AI to alter films was setting a bad precedent and threatens not only the integrity of storytelling, but the "legacy of cinema" as well.

 Box office

 Domestic

 The first-day collection was estimated at ₹81.5 million.
 The film performed well at multiplexes outside the metros in places like Indore, Kanpur, Banaras, regions of CP Berar, Central India and states like Uttar Pradesh, Bihar and Rajasthan.
 On its opening day, it grossed more than 500,000 in the city of Lucknow itself.
 On Saturday, a day just after release, collections rose to ₹68.0 million.
 The film had a growth rate of 40–45%, making its total first weekend collection ₹201 million.
 Within a week of its release, its gross surpassed ₹340 million and Box Office India declared it a "Hit".
 After two weeks of release, the film had collected ₹520 million at the box office.
 Raanjhanaa also had the fourth-highest second week collections of the year 2013.
 It grossed Rs 75 million in its third week, taking its total domestic overall collections to ₹600 million and worldwide collections nearing to a remarkable mark and becoming the second highest-grosser of 2013 at the time of its release.
 The film ended its run with an estimated ₹615 million nett in India.